silnrsi/sldr/doc/sil_namespace.md

 | csv      | Comma separated columns, with " and "" escaping |
 | tsv\*    | Tab separated columns.
 This is the default value |

 A tsv or csv file may have initial header lines.
-The number is listed in the @headerlines attribute.
-Following that may be any number of comment lines start with a # or blank lines.
+The number is listed in the @headerlines attribute, with a default of 0.
+Following that may be any number of comment lines starting with a # or blank lines.
 The data lines may have multiple columns and the fields used may be listed in the @columns attribute:

 | Field Id | Description                                            |
 +----------+--------------------------------------------------------+